 • 2 well behaved dogs welcome, please bring own dog beds, towels and blankets.

 • TV with FreeSat and DVD Player - a small selection of DVD's, books & games

 • Internet access.

-• Enclosed rear courtyard.
+• Enclosed rear courtyard and fenced garden.

 Note: The arrival time at this property is 3pm, and guests are requested to depart by 10am on the last day.

 |Nearest travel links||Nearest railway: Blaenau Ffestiniog 3 km|

 |General||Central heating, TV, Satellite TV, Wi-Fi available|